A 4-dimensional light bulb theorem for disks: Introduction and Motivation

 \section{Introduction and Motivation}

-We are interested in an isotopy classification of pairs of homotopic disks $D_0$ and $D_1$ properly embedded in a smooth $4$-manifold $X$ with a common dual.
+We are interested in an isotopy classification of pairs of homotopic disks $D_0$ and $D_1$ properly embedded with a common dual in a smooth, compact $4$-manifold $X$ with non-empty boundary $\partial X$.
 As has become rather standard in the literature, ``common dual" refers to a $2$-sphere embedded in $X$ with trivial normal bundle that intersects both $D_0$ and $D_1$ transversally in a single point.
 Recent work of Gabai \cite{dave:LBT} and Schneiderman-Teichner \cite{st} completely characterizes the conditions under which homotopic spheres $S, T \subset X$ with a common dual are isotopic.
-Namely, there is a smooth isotopy between $S$ and $T$ whenever the concordance invariant defined in Theorem $10.5A$ of Freedman and Quinn \cite{freedman-quinn:4-manifolds} vanishes -- in contrast, the author in \cite{me} constructed infinitely many explicit examples of pairs of spheres for which this invariant is non-zero.
+Namely, there is a smooth isotopy between $S$ and $T$ whenever the concordance invariant defined in Theorem $10.5A$ of Freedman and Quinn \cite{freedman-quinn:4-manifolds} vanishes.
+Indeed, the author in \cite{me} constructed infinitely many explicit examples of pairs of spheres for which this invariant is non-zero.

-Recent work of Gabai \cite{dave:LBL} and Kosanovi\'c-Teichner \cite{KT} gives an analog for homotopic properly embedded disks with a common dual in the \emph{boundary} $\partial X$ and vanishing Dax invariant, an isotopy invariant for pairs of homotopic properly embedded disks based on homotopy theoretic work of Dax \cite{dax}.
+Recent work of Gabai \cite{dave:LBL} and Kosanovi\'c-Teichner \cite{KT} gives analogous ``light bulb theorems" for homotopic properly embedded disks with a common dual in the \emph{boundary} $\partial X$ and vanishing Dax invariant, an isotopy invariant for pairs of homotopic properly embedded disks based on homotopy theoretic work of Dax \cite{dax}.
 Gabai \cite{dave:LBL} was first to realize the Dax invariant as an isotopy obstruction for disks; later Kosanovi\'c and Teichner \cite{KT} proved that the Dax invariant completely classifies smooth isotopy of disks in this setting.

-Our main results further the isotopy classification of homotopic, properly embedded disks with a common dual in the \emph{interior} of $X$ by extending the aforementioned work of Gabai \cite{dave:LBL} and Kosanovi\'c-Teichner \cite{KT}, in the special case when the homomorphism $\dax: \pi_3(X) \to \mathbb{Z}[\pi_1(X) \setminus 1]$ due to Dax is trivial (see Definition \ref{dax2}).
+Our main results furthers the isotopy classification of homotopic, properly embedded disks with a common dual in the \emph{interior} of $X$.
+We first answer Question $5.7$ posed by Gabai in \cite{dave:LBL}.

+\begin{lemma} Let $D$ be a properly embedded disk in $X$, with dual $G$ in the interior of $X$.
+For any $g \in \pi_1(X)$ there is a smooth isotopy rel boundary between the self-referential disks $D_g$ and $D_{{\bar{g}}}$ supported away from their common dual $G$. \end{lemma}

+Background on self-referential disks is given in Definition \ref{selfref} and Figure \ref{disks}.
+This lemma is critical to the proof of Theorem \ref{main} below, our version of a 4D light bulb theorem for disks.